By: Katja [no_toc]

 Laidback Tulum is nothing more than a two-kilometre road flanked by small hotels and even smaller restaurants.
 On one side lies the jungly scrub and the other the sapphire waters of the Caribbean Sea, the sunshine dancing off its surface.
 And yet this low-key town has become a magnet for the A list with one New York Times journalist remarking that Tulum was “a destination so popular with the fashion crowd…that it almost fees like Fashion Week”.

 We were, however, unaware of Tulum’s hip factor when we booked our 10 days away in early January.
 We just wanted a family holiday on the beach.
 There were seven of us in total, my husband and I and our two kids, then aged 3 and 5, and my in-laws and sister-in-law who were visiting from the UK.

 Our choice of hotel was Posada Margherita, a small eco-chic hotel positioned directly on the beach that reportedly had a fantastic Italian restaurant.
 Tulum is very eco-minded and is consciously off-grid, which means that hotels and restaurants use solar generators and wind turbines to keep the lights on.
 Water pressure can be low, lights dim and A/C non-existent.
 Posada Margherita was no exception, but for someone who is fond of shabby chic design, the hotel suited me perfectly.

 We hadn’t been in Tulum long, however, before we realised that this beach address definitely attracts a certain type of person.
-Our fellow hotel guests were stylists from L.A., documentary filmmakers and art dealers from New York and even Demi Moore, who was spotted having breakfast there on our first day.
+Our fellow hotel guests were stylists from L.A., documentary filmmakers and art dealers from New York.
+We even spotted the actress Demi Moore having breakfast there on our first day!
 Needless to say, our very British family stood out somewhat.
 But despite the fact that Tulum really is very cool, it is also a wonderful destination for a family holiday